 Class B RVs

-Class B rigs have everything from kitchens to bathrooms to sleeping quarters to holding tanks and ample storage.
-They’re typically well-thought-out and well laid-out.
+Class B RVs are purpose-built camper vans that are well-apportioned motorhomes in a tiny package, offering many of the great benefits of smaller RVs.
+Class B rigs have everything from kitchens and bathrooms to sleeping quarters and holding tanks, along with ample storage.
+They’re typically well-thought-out and well laid out.
 But, while they provide most of the amenities one might expect from a tiny home-on-wheels, it’s all packed into a very small space.

 Class B RVs have all the amenities of a traditional RV but in a smaller package.

-Class B RVs are typically taller, wider, and longer than the vans we discussed in the first section, but they’re very easy to drive, park, and maneuver through city streets as well as campgrounds.
+Class B RVs are typically taller, wider, and longer than the vans we discussed in the first section, but they’re still very easy to drive, park, and maneuver through city streets as well as campgrounds.
+The Class B RV is a very popular choice for many solo travelers and couples, and even for travelers with a small child or two (yes, this includes canine and feline “children”).

 With a Class B rig, space is very tight, but you’ve got everything you need to live fairly comfortably, with the main idea being that you’re living OUT OF your RV, as opposed to living IN your RV.